Economic family structure (for economic family)

 Conformity to relevant internationally recognized standards

-- Classification of economic family structure of economic family November 16, 2015 to current
+- Classification of economic family structure (for economic family) May 26, 2021 to current

 Relation to previous version